maeager/Agilent2Dicom/README.md

 *Other guidelines*

+Use pylint, pyflakes and autopep8 to cleanup the python scripts.
+Use shellcheck for shell scripts.

 ## Who do I talk to? ##

 * Dr. Michael Eager (michael.eager@monash.edu) or someone in the Imaging Team at MBI